tasmota/docs/docs/Blinds-and-Shutters.md

 ## Specific Configuration

+!!! note
+    The PWM remains on even after the end position has been reached.
+The motor then permanently tries to hold the position and could thereby trigger noises or a slight "twitching".
+If this is not desired, you can switch off the PWM after reaching the end position with ```#define SHUTTER_CLEAR_PWM_ONSTOP```.

 ### Pulse Motors
 There are shutters that have two relays but only need a pulse to start or stop.
 Depending on the current situation a pulse will stop the shutter or send it into a specific direction.
 To use these kinds of shutters a [`PulseTime`](Commands.md#pulsetime) must be defined on each relay.
 The minimum setting that seems to make it work consistently is `2`.
 A setting of `1` does not work.
 If the shutter moves too fast and does not react to a stop command, increase the setting to `3` or `4`.